maxmace/test02/_posts/2025-07-24-superluminalSea.markdown

    thumb="img/vid/superluminalSea-vid.png"
    title="Temporal Transit Of A Superluminal Sea" %}

-00:00 Introduction
+- 00:00 Introduction
-02:57 Temporal Transit Of A Superluminal Sea
+- 02:57 Temporal Transit Of A Superluminal Sea
-13:10  Listener Notes
+- 13:10  Listener Notes

 Cinematic Ambient Fusion.
-A salute to the long running radio program Music from the Hearts of Space https://www.hos.com.
+A salute to the long running radio program <a href="https://www.hos.com">Music from the Hearts of Space</a>.
---Tip of the hat to popular ambient producer @s1gns0fl1fe
+--Tip of the hat to popular ambient producer <a href="https://www.youtube.com/@s1gns0fl1fe">@s1gns0fl1fe<\a>

 Listen to this music any way you wish!
 It has been deliberately composed and engineered to function as effective background but also reward active listening.